Havelberg: History

 The Bishopric of Havelberg was founded in 946, by Otto I, Holy Roman Emperor (then a prince), but the bishop tended to live in either Plattenburg or Wittstock, a few miles north of Havelberg.
 An early bishop was Anselm of Havelberg.

+The Slavic revolt of 983 brought Havelberg under the control of the pagan Wends.
+During this period, it was known under its Slavonic name of Hobolin.
+The city was not restored to Christian German rule until 1147 with the Wendish Crusade.

 Havelberg is home to a former monastery, now used as the Prignitz Museum, which was established in 1904.
 In 1359 Havelberg became a member of the Hanseatic League and developed into a trade center with a booming economy.
 Havelberg remained a member of the Hanseatic League until 1559.

 Havelberg was part of Brandenburg for most of its history.
 Havelberg was formerly a strong fortress, but during the Thirty Years' War it was taken from the Danish by the imperial troops in 1627.
 Recaptured by the Swedes in 1631, and again in 1635 and 1636, it was in 1637 retaken by the Saxons.

-When the German states where dissolved in East Germany in 1952, Havelberg became part of the district of Magdeburg.

-When the German states were refounded during German Reunification in 1990, the whole district of Magdeburg became part of Saxony-Anhalt, including the formerly Brandenburgian town of Havelberg.
+When the German states were dissolved in East Germany in 1952, Havelberg became part of the district of Magdeburg.When the German states were refounded during German Reunification in 1990, the whole district of Magdeburg became part of Saxony-Anhalt, including the formerly Brandenburgian town of Havelberg.